yeraydiazdiaz/pypimod/README.md

 # CLI

-1. `pypimod info <PROJECT>`:
+## `pypimod info <PROJECT>`

-    - links to standard + admin links for project and owner
+- Links to standard + admin links for project and owner
-    - release information
+- Release information
-2. `pypimod stats <PROJECT>`:
-    - stats for a selected period of time
+- `--stats` will retrieve stats from BigQuery
+- `--days N` for the last N days, defaults to 31

-3. `pypimod check <PROJECT>`:
+## `pypimod check <PROJECT>`

-    - download release (default to latest) to tmp dir
+- Download release (default to latest) to tmp dir
-    - perform checks:
-        + line count
-        + installable?
+- Perform checks on downloaded release

 ## Status

 Very much alpha.
 Initially written as a helper tool for PEP 541 requests and created separately to Warehouse for quicker exploration.

+## BigQuery setup

+To retrieve stats from BigQuery you will need to setup a Google Cloud project and generate and download service account JSON.
+The service account must have the "BigQuery Job User IAM role".

+`pypimod` will cache results of queries in the `dev` directory to avoid incurring in excessive costs, you will need to manually remove these cached results files to refresh retrieval of statistics.

 ## Future ideas